CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 # Cheesecake Stellar Token Factory - V2

-Cheesecake Stellar Token Factory - V2 is a multifaceted system, designed to enable the creation, management of Stellar-based tokens.
-The version 2 architecture leverages a blend of cutting-edge technologies to offer a scalable, secure, and user-friendly solution.
+The Cheesecake Stellar Token Factory - V2 is a comprehensive system designed for the creation and management of Stellar-based tokens.
+Its second version architecture combines advanced technologies to deliver a scalable, secure, and user-friendly platform.

 ## Components

-- **Postgres:** Utilized as the primary relational database for all structured data management needs.
+- **Postgres:** Our primary relational database for structured data management.
-- **Apache Kafka:** Deployed as a distributed event store to enable real-time data processing and insights.
+- **Apache Kafka:** A distributed event store for real-time data processing and insights.
-- **UI for Apache Kafka:** An intuitive open-source web UI that provides detailed monitoring and management functions for Apache Kafka clusters.
+- **UI for Apache Kafka:** An open-source web UI offering in-depth monitoring and management capabilities for Apache Kafka clusters.
-- **Frontend:** A sleek and interactive React Web application offering a front-facing user interface.
+- **Frontend:** An interactive React Web application for a user-friendly experience.
-- **Backend:** A Golang backend handling the business logic, encompassing everything from API endpoints to core Stellar token functionalities.
+- **Backend:** A Golang backend that manages business logic, ranging from API endpoints to core Stellar token functions.
-- **Starlabs**: A specialized service dedicated to Stellar, integrated as a git submodule and written in Go.
-Starlabs centralizes the logic for interacting with the Stellar network, streamlining and enriching the platform's capabilities with Stellar-specific functionalities.
-Its integration ensures efficient and consistent communication with the Stellar network across the platform.
+- **Starlabs**: An exclusive Stellar service, integrated as a git submodule and written in Go.
+It centralizes Stellar network interactions, enhancing platform capabilities and ensuring consistent communication.
-- **KMS:** The CKL Key Management Service (KMS), also a git submodule in Go, safeguarding the security of cryptographic keys and other sensitive data.
+- **KMS:** The CKL Key Management Service (KMS) safeguards cryptographic keys and other sensitive data.

 ### Topics

-Further details on the various functionalities, system requirements, and guides to set up and use the Cheesecake Stellar Token Factory - V2 can be found in the following sections:
+For further details on functionalities, system requirements, and setup guides, refer to:

 - [Development Environment with Makefile](#development-environment-with-makefile)
 - [API Documentation](#api-documentation)